OpenFreeEnergy/kartograf/docs/guide/application_free_energies_system_representations.rst

 .. image:: ../_static/img/Topology_types.png

-The hybrid topology approach and the single topology approach depend heavily on atom mappings The mappings are used to find the shared core region of the molecules, such that the atoms part of this region can be represented as one.
+The hybrid topology approach and the single topology approach depend heavily on atom mappings, The mappings are used to find the shared core region of the molecules, such that the atoms part of this region can be represented as one.
-The sigle topology approach tries to maximize here the number of mapped atoms, where the hybrid topology approach only mapps one shared region of the molecules and represents the remaining atom coordinates independet of each other.
+The single topology approach tries to maximize the number of mapped atoms, where the hybrid topology approach only maps one shared region of the molecules and represents the remaining atom coordinates independent of each other.

 The usage of Kartograf's atom mapper for this application can be found in the